Discount Calculator

 How it works

 Sales tax, shipping, and fees are applied after the discount in most regions, so the in-cart total will usually be a bit higher than the sale price shown here.
+If you're trying to estimate true out-of-pocket cost, layer those on top of the discounted price.

 Common mistakes